AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/changing-the-patch.md

     The tabs across the top allow you to switch the window to Personality List (lists all fixtures available on the console), RDM (allows you to patch devices using RDM) and Attribute Behaviour (allows you to set invert, freeze, curve, and limit.
-See section 4.4.2 and following sections for Attribute Behaviour.
+    See the [detailed fixture information section](./changing-the-patch.md#view-detailed-fixture-information) for Attribute Behaviour.

     A context menu option allows you to show or hide parked fixtures.
 If you show parked fixtures they will appear greyed out in the position they were originally patched.

-View detailed fixture information
+View Detailed Fixture Information
 ---------------------------------

 In the Patch View window click on the View button for the fixture you